wp-plugins/wp-athletics/readme.txt

 4. Athletes can add new results in a few clicks.
 5. Click on an event and see who else ran and how they did.
 6. The interactive club records page complete with powerful filters.
-7. Users can view individual event statistics and visually see how they have been performing.
+7. The events page allows to you view past and future event results, plan a race, see who else is going and also allows athletes submit events.
 8. The automatically generated recent results page shows a facebook-like news feed of recent athlete activity.
-9. The recent results widget is a useful sidebar widget showing recent athlete activity (number of results displayed is customisable).
+9. The recent results and upcoming events widgets.

 == Upgrade Notice ==